haskellfoundation/error-message-index/message-index/messages/GHC-47854/index.md

 flagset: -Wdefault
 ---

-An export list of a module exports mentions the same identifier twice.
+An export list of a module mentions the same identifier twice.